 Balvenie Caribbean Cask & Fairview Camembert pairing

 I also tried the Fairview Camembert with the Glenfiddich 12 yo.
-I captured my tasting notes for the Glenfiddich 12 yo here.
+My tasting notes for the Glenfiddich 12 yo is captured here.
 This pairing was not as good as the ones listed above.
 We gave this a Rating 3/5.

 As part of the experiment, I also tried this Fairview Camembert with a Singleton 12yo, the Three Ships 5 yo and a Glenfarclas 12 yo.
 None of these combinations worked well.
 They all get a Rating: 1/5.